jasp402/js-packtools/docs/en/api/v1/dayOfYear.md

 ?> This snippet gets the day of the year from a Date object.

-!> This snippet gets the day of the year from a Date object.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **date** | `string/date` | `` | __ |